settlemint/docs/docs/using-platform/19_application-access-tokens.md

 Make sure to copy your application access token and store it somewhere safe, as you will not be able to see it again.
 Treat it like a password and keep it secret.

 :::

+## Update an application access token

+Navigate to the **application** whose token you want to update.

+1. Click **App Access Tokens** in the left navigation, you will see a list of all application access tokens for this application.
+2. Click on **View scopes** of the token you wish to update.
+This will first open a list where you can view the current scopes of the token.
+3. Click on **Update** in the bottom right corner to open a form where you can update your application access token.
+4. Choose the new scopes for your application access token.
+5. Click **Confirm** to update your application access token.

 ## Delete an application access token